 Navigating Group Home Requirements in California for Future Owners

-Running a successful group home goes beyond providing a roof and meals-it requires a highly skilled and compassionate team.
-California has specific requirements for staffing and training that must be met to ensure the safety and well-being of residents.
+Running a successful group home requires a highly skilled and compassionate team.
+California mandates specific staffing ratios and training programs.

 Required Staff-to-Resident Ratios